 After sharing this idea in a conversation with friends, it became a company.
 In summer 2013, Rosa and her co-founders Jordi and Simon founded Digital Tangible SL in Barcelona.

-To achieve the mission of making digital things tangible, we decided to produce nice-looking cards that people want to keep as a souvenir.
-Simon Effing developed a system that converts unique codes printed on them into a non-transferable key that provides access to the multimedia content without requiring an app nor a sign-in.
-Our IP-protected LWAC-system was born.
+To achieve the mission of making digital things tangible, they decided to produce nice-looking cards that people want to keep as a souvenir.
+Simon Effing developed a system that converts unique codes printed on them into a non-transferable key that provides access to the digital content without requiring an app nor a sign-in.
+The LWAC-system(int. pat. pending) was born.

-We called it Nubart, the Audio Guide Visitors Keep.
+They called it Nubart, the Audio Guide Visitors Keep.

 We would love to welcome you next!

 At Nubart we always produce professional quality content.

 We offer three levels of service depending on urgency, complexity and budget: BRONZE, SILVER and GOLD.